dreamportdev/Osdev-Notes/08_VirtualFileSystem/01_Overview.md

 How the VFS presents itself is another design decision, but the two common ways to do it are:

-* Each mounted filesystem is distinct filesystem, with a separate root.
+* Each mounted filesystem is a distinct filesystem, with a separate root.
 Typically each root is given a single letter to identify it.
-This is the MS-DOS/Windows approach.
-This is called the *multi-root* approach.
+This is the MS-DOS/Windows approach and is called the *multi-root* approach.
 * Each mounted filesystem exists within a single global tree, under a single root.
-This is the usual unix approach, where a directory can actually a window into another filesystem.
+This is the usual unix approach, where a directory can actually be a window into another filesystem.